FACTBOX-Global banks cut jobs as cost pressures mount | Headlines

 GOLDMAN SACHS Goldman Sachs began laying off staff on Jan.
 11 in a sweeping cost-cutting drive, with around a third of those affected coming from the investment banking and global markets division, a source familiar with the matter told Reuters.

-Global banks are in the process of cutting at least 5,000 jobs as profits at lucrative investment banking units come under pressure from volatility in capital markets and fast-rising interest rates, according to a Reuters tally of reported cuts.
+Global banks are in the process of cutting over 6,000 jobs as profits at lucrative investment banking units come under pressure from volatility in capital markets and fast-rising interest rates, according to a Reuters tally of reported cuts.
 Rapidly deteriorating economic conditions have also prompted lenders to build rainy-day funds to brace for potential defaults.
 The following major banks have announced or been reported to be making job cuts:

 BARCLAYS Barclays cut its workforce in corporate and investment banking by under 3%, a source told Reuters on Nov.
 8, weeks after reporting a 45% slump in merger advisory fees.